 Recorded at BYU in 2020, the best selling author of Mistborn and Stormlight series delivered his philosophy on plotting a novel.
-His memorably alliterative, three-part proposal consists of:
+His memorably alliterative Three P’s of Plot proposal consists of:

 According to Sanderson, your novel has to set out a number of promises at the beginning.
 What’s the central conflict your characters have to resolve, in what kind of world?